 But, that does not work for me!
 I have spent the last twenty years perfecting my own easy recipe.

 In fact, my dad, brother Joel, daughter Calli and nephew Alex have enjoyed my many attempts of getting this recipe to perfection.
-My dad has even given me fresh local Amish cow’s milk to make the old fashion pudding with.
+My dad has even given me fresh local Amish cow’s milk to experiment with.

 As a matter of fact, I get this question all the time!!
-When I belonged to a MOPS (mothers of pre-schoolers) group and would take this old fashion dish to our meeting.
+When I belonged to a MOPS (mothers of pre-schoolers) group, I would take this old fashion dish to our meeting.

 Every time I would get, “This is so good!”, “My grandma would make this for me!”, “OMG, can I have the recipe!?!?”